Review: Get the right fit and sound with the Jabra Elite 7 Pro

 When you boast that your earbuds represent "a design revolution," you'd better be able to back that up.
 I always felt that the Elite 75t were the pinnacle of Jabra's success that way, only to grow fatter with the Elite 85t.
 In this case, the Elite 7 Pro use the Elite 75t as a baseline and shed significant girth to come out looking nimble and accessible, regardless of how big or small you feel your ears are.
 Jabra also did this without changing the ear tips, although if you still have any lying around from the Elite 75t or Elite Active 75t, they will fit like gloves on the Elite 7 Pro.

 There are three sizes to choose from out of the box, so you're likely to find the one that suits you.
-It's wise to test them out first before setting everything up because active noise cancelation (ANC) doesn't work until you customize it first.
+However, it's wise to test them out first before setting everything up because active noise cancelation (ANC) doesn't work until you customize it first.

 This is an odd choice for Jabra, who used to make that an elective process.
 I'll get into more depth about it later, but in any case, feeling the right fit is crucial to getting the best out of these earbuds.
 I found them to be the most secure fit I've experienced on a pair of Jabra earbuds to date.
 It was rare for me to wiggle them back into place or feel an itch after longer listening periods.
 They never felt stuffy or pressed hard on any part of the inner ear.
-From a design standpoint, it's hard not to see this as a big win for the company.
+From a design standpoint, it's hard not to see this as a big win.

 However, fit doesn't matter if the performance isn't there to take advantage.
 The 6mm drivers are modest compared to some competitors, and codec support is limited to AAC and SBC, which is unfortunate because aptX or LDAC would've been great to see as options.

 Even so, it's hard to argue with how these earbuds sound.
-I don't know if it's leaps and bounds better than Jabra's prior models, but I certainly felt it was more balanced.
+I don't know if it's leaps and bounds better than Jabra's prior models, but I felt it was more balanced.
 What these earbuds do better — and it's an important distinction — is manage to deliver thumping bass, defined mids, and vibrant treble.
 And it works for pretty much any genre you like listening to.
 As per usual, Jabra serves up an EQ in its Sound+ app to help you choose how you want them to sound.
-The presets aren't bad, but you still have plenty of flexibility in creating something you truly prefer.
+The presets aren't bad, but you still have flexibility in creating something you truly prefer.

 What these earbuds do better — and it's an important distinction — is manage to deliver thumping bass, defined mids, and vibrant treble.

 As good as the sound is, it's important it stays that way when things get busy around you.
-Jabra's forays into ANC have been good, but not exceptional, so this was a good opportunity to change that.
+Jabra's forays into ANC have been good, but not exceptional, so this was an excellent opportunity to change that.
 To start, you need to configure ANC through the Sound+ app before it even becomes active.
-It's also best if you do it in a somewhat loud environment to gauge just how much it muffles all that ambient noise.
+It's also best to do it in a somewhat loud environment to gauge just how much it muffles all that ambient noise.
 It's worth playing around with the slider in the Sound+ app after you've set it up to align the noise cancelation with the noise around you.
-For instance, slide it in one direction and you can better muffle low-frequency noises, like vehicles, whereas going in a different direction may be better at silencing voices.
-In either case, high-frequency sounds will leak through, so don't expect to fully stamp out screams or sirens.
+For instance, slide it in one direction, and you can better muffle low-frequency noises, like vehicles, whereas going in a different direction may be better at silencing voices.
+In either case, high-frequency sounds will leak through, so don't expect to stamp out screams or sirens entirely.

 From that standpoint, Jabra didn't make a big enough leap in canceling out noise.
 The Sony WF-1000XM4 still reign in that department, and I would argue the Samsung Galaxy Buds Pro, as well as the Bose QuietComfort Earbuds, offer better results.

-Jabra's HearThrough mode isn't quite as clear as the Elite 85t, owing to the smaller design that took away any passive ability to take in outside sounds.
+Jabra's HearThrough mode isn't quite as clear as the Elite 85t, owing to the smaller design taking away any passive ability to take in outside sounds.
 The Elite 7 Pro have a tighter build that relies more on the built-in microphones to pipe in the ambient sounds.
-I found it adequate and never really had any issues, but did notice the difference from Jabra's previous earbuds.
+I found it adequate and never really had any issues, but I did notice the difference from Jabra's previous earbuds.

-There are two other things Jabra really excelled at with the Elite 7 Pro, and the first is call quality, courtesy of the company's MultiSensor Voice Technology.
+There are two other things Jabra excelled at with the Elite 7 Pro, and the first is call quality, courtesy of the company's MultiSensor Voice Technology.
 These are among the best earbuds I've tested for talking on the phone.
-Not only were conversations clear, people I spoke to were stunned when I told them I wasn't holding the phone.
+Not only were conversations clear, but people I spoke to were also stunned when I told them I wasn't holding the phone.

-If not for some background sounds coming in while walking, the clarity would've extended to outdoor calls, too.
-When I tried them while riding my bike, wind did seep through, making it more difficult for callers to hear me, but it was still better than I expected.
+If not for some background sounds coming in while walking, the clarity would've extended to outdoor calls.
+When I tried them while riding my bike, the wind did seep through, making it more difficult for callers to hear me, but it was still better than I expected.
 Plus, it's rare to be able to mute the microphone without touching the phone, and that's readily available here.
 Not only that, but I also never feared taking them outside because of the IP57 protection, making these earbuds perfectly fine around dust and water (just don't swim with them).

+It was always nice having auto-pause to cease playback when I removed one earbud and used only one earbud in mono.
+Finally, Jabra also rectified the lack of multipoint connections by updating the firmware in January 2022 to bring the feature into the mix.
+Super easy to listen to tunes or do a video call on a computer and still pick up a call when it comes in from my phone.

 Then, there are the onboard controls.
 Since they're buttons rather than touch-based surfaces, it's hard to get things wrong.
 You can also configure the buttons through the app, letting you decide exactly what you want them to do.
 And you get to do that for playback, incoming calls, and active calls separately, which is nice.

-A quick note about using a voice assistant with the Elite 7 Pro.
-You choose between whatever your phone defaults to (Google Assistant, Siri, Bixby) or Alexa, and in the latter's case, you can tell it what to play on Spotify — a super convenient feature if your hands are busy and you want to play something or skip a track.
+A quick note about using a voice assistant with the Elite 7 Pro: You choose between whatever your phone defaults to (Google Assistant, Siri, Bixby) or Alexa, and in the latter's case, you can tell it what to play on Spotify — a super convenient feature if your hands are busy and you want to play something or skip a track.

 As for battery life, the Elite 7 Pro hold up fairly well at up to eight hours per charge with ANC on.
 At about 60% volume, I managed to hit seven hours, so these will hold up well, depending on where you set your volume levels.
 The case gets you 30 hours total, so close to four full charges.
 In a pinch, you can plug in for five minutes to get up to an hour's playback.
 You can also lay the case down on a Qi wireless charging pad or surface to top up, along with USB-C situated way more conspicuously at the front.